Whole Family Yoga

 Yoga for Young People

 Classes are broken out by age, so poses, activities and songs can be focused on those age groups.
 Young people can try out any class regardless of age to see the best fit for them.
-It is not a strict requirement that only those ages attend - we realize that young people grow in different skills at different paces.
+We realize that young people grow in different skills at different paces.
 For example, some will have better fine motor skills at a certain age than others, or some will have more social skills.
-We understand every young person is different.
 Either way, young people love yoga!
-It's a chance for them to use their creativity, and there is no other physical movement activity that has the sheer variety of movement that yoga does.
+It's a chance for them to use their creativity, and the physical, mental and emotional benefits of yoga have been well studied for years and shown to be of significant benefit to young people.

 A slower place class with elements of vinyasa and Iyengar yoga.
 In the class you will work on some alignment, flow through poses,and take time to learn more about or simply focus more on certain poses.
 Props are used in creative ways throughout the class to assist in finding the right alignment for your body in different yoga poses.
 Great for beginners, those who wants a slower pace or those returning after injuries or other body (or life!) changes.